How to Fix Elementor 500 Error

 Understanding Internal Server Error 500

-500 errors are server issues that stem from your website’s server environment.
+500 errors are server issues that source from your website’s server environment.
 The problem is not directly related to Elementor itself.

 Instead, the current settings of your hosting service provider are probably not sufficient with what WordPress and Elementor require during the save or update process.

-So, why do we see an Error 500 internal server error message or fatal errors?
+So, why do we see an Error 500 internal server error or fatal errors?

 Let’s continue with how to fix the 500 server error in the Elementor plugin.